 Students spend a minimum of 10 weeks on their project, and some also return during their winter and summer breaks.
 At the end of the summer, each student makes a short presentation about his or her work in front of the entire scientific staff.
 In the last three years our interns have joined with other summer interns from UB and Roswell Park for a research day where each student presents a poster on the work that they have done.
 An internship at HWI complements other educational experiences and equips students with knowledge and skills that are useful when they enter the workplace.
 If you are interested in becoming a student intern, follow the instructions below.
 Deadline for receipt of the application is February 15, 2017.

 Eligibility: College or University Undergraduate, prefer rising juniors and seniors, exceptions can be made for rising sophomores.

 Required: 1.
 Application (below); 2.
 Current official college transcript; 3.
 Letter of recommendation from one of your science professors; 4.
 Personal interview.
 Initial triage will take place on the basis of marks and recommendation letter.
 You will be informed if you will have a personal interview.
-Send transcript and letter of recommendation to Jane F. Griffin, PhD, Hauptman-Woodward Institute, 700 Ellicott Street, Buffalo, NY 14203.
+Send transcript and letter of recommendation to Dr. Bill Bauer, PhD, Hauptman-Woodward Institute, 700 Ellicott Street, Buffalo, NY 14203.

 All applications will be reviewed by our scientific staff in the early spring.
 The number of apprentice appointments we will be able to make will be contingent on availability of funding and staff to design and supervise appropriate projects.
 Candidates who are chosen for participation in our program will be notified no later than the middle of April.